The full deal pipeline — automated and equipped with an AI underwriter

 |---|---|---|---|---|

-Stacking is one of the primary risk factors in MCA underwriting.
+Identifying existing positions is one of the primary factors in MCA underwriting.
 AutomateMCA identifies ACH debits that match known MCA funder patterns, estimates daily remittance amounts, and calculates what percentage of the merchant's daily deposits are already committed to existing positions.

 The system flags when a merchant is in two or more active positions and surfaces the estimated payoff timeline based on visible debit patterns — giving your underwriters the information to decide whether a new position is viable before they spend time on a full review.